The Imitation of Christ: Background

 The ideal of the imitation of Christ has been an important element of Christian theology, ethics and spirituality.
 References to this concept and its practice are found in the earliest Christian documents, such as the Pauline Epistles.

+The imitation of Christ is the subject of some of Gregory of Nyssa's Latin ascetical works: Ad Harmonium quid nomen professione christianorum sibi velit ("To Harmonius, that is, what matters the name and profession of a Christian"); Ad Olympium monachum et qualem oporteat esse Christianum ("To the monk Olympius, what a Christian should be").

 Saint Augustine viewed the imitation of Christ as the fundamental purpose of Christian life, and as a remedy for the imitation of the sins of Adam.
 Saint Francis of Assisi believed in the physical as well as the spiritual imitation of Christ, and advocated a path of poverty and preaching like Jesus who was poor at birth in the manger and died naked on the cross.
-The theme of imitation of Christ existed in all phases of Byzantine theology, and in the 14th-century book Life in Christ Nicholas Cabasilas viewed "living one's own personal life" in Christ as the fundamental Christian virtue.
+The theme of imitation of Christ existed in all phases of Byzantine theology, and in the 14th-century book Life in Christ, Nicholas Cabasilas viewed "living one's own personal life" in Christ as the fundamental Christian virtue.

 Against this backdrop, the Devotio Moderna movement was started by Geert Groote who was highly dissatisfied with the state of the Church and what he perceived as the gradual loss of monastic traditions and the lack of moral values among the clergy.
 The initial focus of Devotio Moderna was the rediscovery of genuine pious practices and conversion and re-conversion of the lukewarm clergy.
 The Imitation was written within the Devotio Moderna community, as it was flourishing in Northern Europe, but grew far beyond that movement which came to an end with the Protestant Reformation.

-Between the Summa Theologica of St. Thomas Aquinas, a doctor of the church, and the emotionally inspiring Imitatio Christi, was published The Scale of Perfection, a book of Ascetical theology ascribed to the Augustinian mystic Walter Hilton (1340–1396), who seems to have been "the pastoral heir of St. Gilbert".